erwanchedaleux/westinnova/README.md

     * Change metas robots in `/app/config/config.yml` file _(line 16)_
     * Change mail options password variable of mail client in `/app/config/config.yml` file _(line 348)_
-    * In `/app/resources/front/package.json` file, replace `socle` namespace by the good values of your new theme
+    * In `/app/resources/front/package.json` file, replace `{project}` namespace by the good values of your new theme
-    * In `/app/resources/front/config.json` file, change the theme namespace, replace `socle` by the name of your new theme
+    * In `/app/resources/front/config.json` file, change the theme namespace, replace `{project}` by the name of your new theme
-    * In `/public/theme/westinnova/system/config.js` file, change the theme namespace, replace `socle` by the name of your new theme
+    * In `/public/theme/{project}/system/config.js` file, change the theme namespace, replace `{project}` by the name of your new theme
-    * For the test of sending emails, please follow this link : `https://github.com/bolt/boltforms/blob/master/doc/email.md`
+    * For the test of sending emails, please follow this link : `https://github.com/bolt/boltforms/blob/master/doc/email.md` or `https://bolt.github.io/boltforms/email.html`

 Instances